A-W-Software-GmbH/AW.Monitoring/otel-collector/Readme.md

 The [Dockerfile](./Dockerfile) for the OpenTelemetry Collector has the following Build Arguments that can be used for Patching:

 1. `IMAGE_VERSION`: This can be used to select a different version of [Nano Server](https://hub.docker.com/r/microsoft/windows-nanoserver)
-1. `DOWNLOADER_IMAGE_VERSION`: This can be used to select a different image version for [Powershell](https://mcr.microsoft.com/en-us/artifact/mar/powershell/tags)
+1. `DOWNLOADER_IMAGE_VERSION`: This can be used to select a different image version for [dotnet sdk](https://mcr.microsoft.com/artifact/mar/dotnet/sdk)
 1. `COLLECTOR_VERSION`: This can be used to select a specific version for OpenTelemetry Collector.
 Please use versions from [GitHub Releases](https://github.com/open-telemetry/opentelemetry-collector-releases/releases).